 In the process of buying new systems and recycling old ones, you inevitably forget about the games you used to love and play daily.

 As years pass by, your old system gets covered with dust and spider webs.
 One day, you decide to plug the old thing in and try to play your favorite game.
 It takes a little bit of cleaning to get it running, but it starts up.

 The chiptune music and those classic graphics set off some sort of signal in your brain.
 You feel extremely happy, but also a little sad at the same time.

 "What's wrong with me?" you wonder.
 The answer is nothing—you're experiencing the phenomenon of nostalgia.

-The “new” retro consoles like the NES Classic, SNES Classic, and the Playstation Classic feed off of this unique feeling.
-After giving away that NES you loved so much, wouldn’t you want a chance to revisit the games you loved?
-That’s how the gaming industry captures you and all other gamers.
+The "new" retro consoles like the NES Classic, SNES Classic, and Playstation Classic feed off of this unique feeling.
+After giving away that NES you loved so much, wouldn't you want a chance to revisit the games you loved?
+That's how the gaming industry captures you and all other gamers.

 You heard that right: the gaming industry capitalizes on our emotions by re-releasing old games in high-definition.